Laboratory 2: Timed Game (Simon)

 GPIO Selection

 Groups may decide which port pins to use for each component but should limit pin selection to those not used by the RSLK.
 The pin map: RSLK_MAX_pin_map.pdf, specifies all default connections.
 Do not use any pins that have an entry in the “TI_RSLK Connections” column.
-Be aware that many RSLK cars and Launchpad Board may have faulty pins and selected pins might have to be adjusted with respect to the device used.
+For the purposes of this lab, groups only need to select pins for the pushbutton and BiColor LED.

 As listed in this document, the RGB LED is connected to: